suriya1776/Forms-fc/README.md

 ### start by clicking on 'dataentry button' and then enter your data and submit

-### then go on and click 'database button' tu view the data you enter
+### then go on and click 'database button' to view the data you have entered

 ### 'npm install'